vipinvkmenon/terraform-exporter-btp/docs/tfcodeimprovements.md

 - The subdomain of the SAP BTP global account for the Terraform provider for SAP BTP
 - The API URL of Cloud Foundry for the Terraform provider for Cloud Foundry

+### Remove automatically provided resources

+We remove some resources that get automatically created by SAP BTP when e.g., a subaccount or directory get created.

+The following resources get removed if they can be identified as automatically created:

+- Default trust configuration to the SAP IdP
+- Default role collections that get created during subaccount or directory creation or when a service instance or app subscription gets created

 ## Improvements on Subaccount Level